Wozzeck: 1930–31: Philadelphia and New York

 Kleiber gave the Wozzeck Fragments their 1930 U.S. premiere at the New York Philharmonic, priming opera-goers.
-"Like Debussy in his Pelléas, Berg sought ... to probe the depths of consciousness", wrote Lawrence Gilman in the New York Herald Tribune.
+"Like Debussy in his Pelléas, Berg sought to probe the depths of consciousness", Lawrence Gilman wrote in the New York Herald Tribune.

 In 1931, the Philadelphia Grand Opera Company, working with the Curtis Institute of Music and Philadelphia Orchestra, staged the U.S. premiere of Wozzeck at Philadelphia's Metropolitan Opera House under Leopold Stokowski.
-Composer George Gershwin rode a special Wozzeck train from New York (he met Berg in 1928 via pianist Josefa Rosanska, called Josephine Rosensweet, Rudolf Kolisch's soon-to-be wife, and heard the Kolisch Quartet play Berg's Lyric Suite).
-Calling the audience "brilliant", The New York Times's conservative critic Olin Downes wrote of an "astonishing" success and hailed Berg's word painting:
+Composer George Gershwin rode a special Wozzeck train from New York: he had met Berg in 1928 via pianist Josefa Rosanska (Josephine Rosensweet, Rudolf Kolisch's soon-to-be wife) when they went to Berg's home to hear the Kolisch Quartet play Berg's Lyric Suite.

+Calling the audience "brilliant", The New York Timess conservative critic Olin Downes wrote of an "astonishing" success and hailed Berg's word painting: